chadfurman/chadfurman.github.io/_posts/2015-08-29-ionic-isnt-it.markdown

 When making changes, note that there is a [grid system](http://ionicframework.com/docs/components/#grid) (and many other cool [components](http://ionicframework.com/docs/components/)) provided by Ionic.
 You can also just use [Flexbox](http://www.smashingmagazine.com/2015/03/harnessing-flexbox-for-todays-web-apps/) to lay out your elements -- who really needs a grid system anymore?

-Also, I highly encourage exploring the [testing integration](https://github.com/mwaylabs/generator-m#testing) and adding in [e2e tests with protractor](http://angular.github.io/protractor/#/) tests..
+Also, I highly encourage exploring the [testing integration](https://github.com/mwaylabs/generator-m#testing) and adding in [e2e tests with protractor](http://angular.github.io/protractor/#/).

 ### Compiling and Installing